Huwafili/Global-Superstore-Using-Excel-and-Tableau/README.md

      - 🚚 Shipping Modes and Delivery Insights

 3. **Interactive Dashboard**:
-   Combined these visuals into a **Tableau Dashboard** for a holistic view of the data.
+   Combined these visuals into a **Tableau Dashboard** for a holistic data view.

 ---